 The number of myths and half truths about eating vegetarian could fill a book, but let’s cover a few of the major ones.

 No protein!
-You’ll lose all your muscles!
+You won’t build muscle and you’ll lose all your muscles!
 Yes, well, this one is just true enough to be dangerous.
 Are there veggies with little to no protein?
 Sure.
 Are those the only ones you’ll be eating?
 I sincerely hope not!
 A balanced diet means balancing across the board, and the vegetable world is a varied and rich one.
 I’ll put chia seeds up against any meat.
 It is pretty damn amazing stuff.
 Ever hear of quinoa?
 Tons of protein.
 Beans too.
 If you’re not vegan, dairy also provides a number of solid protein choices.
 Don’t forget nuts and seeds either.
 There’s plenty of protein to be found in a vegetarian diet, you just have to educate yourself.
 Imagine that!

 You’ll die of iron deficiency!
 This one comes close to being true, unfortunately, but not because vegetarian diets lack iron.
 The trouble is that non-hemo (i.e. non-meat) sources of iron tend to not be as bio-available to the human body as those that used to moo, baa, oink or squawk.
 There’s ways around this, but it can be tricky, especially for women who tend to have higher iron requirements than men.
 Intake of Vitamin C alongside your iron can help make it easier to absorb.
 Cereals with iron supplement built into it can help, as can straight up iron supplements.
 And you have to be careful when taking in dairy, as calcium can hinder the absorption of non-hemo iron sources.
 The bottom line is that if you want to avoid anemia you might need a doctor’s or nutritionalist’s help if you’re purely going vegetarian.
 Which isn’t a bad thing, they probably know a heck of a lot more about nutrition in general than the layperson.
 As for me, I just eat meat once every 7 to 10 days and get all the iron I need.
 I have nothing against meat, I just don’t eat a lot of it, and that has worked great for me.
 Your mileage may vary.